 While none of these women are problematic themselves, the problem lies in who is not there and what that says about the way we frame our visions of fitness.

 Visual imagery is powerful, particularly in fitness culture.
 It reflects, perpetuates, and creates norms that we internalize about fitness.
 If we consistently see images of the same thing, we begin to believe that that recurring image is the standard or the definition.
 This can be dangerous for those who are taking their first steps toward changing their activity and self-care practices.

-Feminists, particularly women of color, had been advocating for a more complex analysis of women’s multiple identities for years, but it was black feminist legal scholar Dr. Kimberlé Crenshaw who coined and theorized intersectionality to give meaning to the ways that identities and their oppressions overlap.1 Crenshaw investigated a court case in which a group of black woman argued that because they were both black and women they were unable to access jobs within their company.
-The judge dismissed their complaint, pointing out that black men were working in the factory and (white) women were working in the front office.
-What the judge failed to see was how they were being uniquely discriminated against for being both black and women.
+Feminists, particularly Women of Color, had been advocating for a more complex analysis of women’s multiple identities for years, but it was black feminist legal scholar Dr. Kimberlé Crenshaw who coined and theorized intersectionality to give meaning to the ways that identities and their oppressions overlap.1 Crenshaw investigated a court case in which a group of Black women argued that because they were both Black and women they were unable to access jobs within their company.
+The judge dismissed their complaint, pointing out that Black men were working in the factory and (white) women were working in the front office.
+What the judge failed to see was how they were being uniquely discriminated against for being both Black and women.

 Now, imagine an asterisk with many lines.
 Each of those lines represents one aspect of your identity.
 These lines will represent, minimally, race, ethnicity, gender, sex, sexuality, age, ability, and religion, to name a few.
 The point in the center at which all those lines cross is you.

 Intersectionality insists that examining women’s experiences through a lens of gender alone is not enough because how we experience womanhood is shaped by these other parts of our identities.